Member-managed LLC

 LLC members have some key rights and responsibilities, including:

-• Financial rights: Members have certain financial rights, such as the right to share in allocations of the company’s profits and losses.
+- Financial rights: Members have certain financial rights, such as the right to share in allocations of the company’s profits and losses.
 They can also share in distributions of the LLC’s assets.
-The operating agreement will set forth the precise nature of those financial rights, such as whether they are shared equally, based on capital contributions, or some other criteria.
+They have these financial rights whether the LLC is member-managed or manager-managed.
+The operating agreement can set forth the precise nature of those financial rights, such as whether they are shared equally, based on capital contributions, or some other criteria.
+If the operating company does not specify, the financial rights will be shared according to the default rule of the formation state’s LLC statute.
 It’s important to note that although members manage the business and its affairs, they do not own the LLC’s property.

-• Member inspections: Some states require that LLCs maintain certain records and provide the right for members to inspect these records.
+- Member inspections of LLC records: Some states require that LLCs maintain certain records and provide the right for members to inspect these records.
 Records include the names, addresses, contributions, and shares of profits and losses of each member.
-They also contain the names and addresses of managers and certain tax records.
+They also contain the names and addresses of managers, if any, and certain tax records.
 If your LLC wants to restrict or expand a members’ right to inspect these records this can be stipulated in the operating agreement.

-• Liability of members: A key characteristic of an LLC is that members are not liable for the company’s debts or obligations.
+- Liability of members: A key characteristic of an LLC is that members are not liable for the company’s debts or obligations.
 However, members are obligated to make required capital contributions.
-Any penalties for failing to do so are set forth in the operating agreement.
+Any penalties for failing to do so can be set forth in the operating agreement.

 What if the LLC has one owner (single-member LLC)?

 Many small businesses operate as a single-member LLC, meaning they have one member or owner.
 In many cases, single-member LLCs opt to be member-managed.
-For federal tax purposes, a single-member LLC is a “disregarded entity” and still has asset protection.
-Business income and expenses are reported using Schedule C and carried over to personal IRS Form 1040.
+However, a single-member LLC can also be manager-managed if the owner does not want to manage the LLC.
+For federal income tax purposes, a single-member LLC is a “disregarded entity” and still has asset protection.
+Business income and expenses are reported using Schedule C and carried over to the member’s personal IRS Form 1040.
+Note, however, any LLC, including a single-member LLC, can also choose to be taxed as a C corporation if the member so chooses.

 Manager-managed LLC

-In a manager-managed LLC, the business is managed like a corporation, with a central governing body that deliberates and acts on the LLC’s behalf – without first obtaining the members’ consent.
+In a manager-managed LLC, the business can be managed like a corporation, with a central governing body that deliberates and acts on the LLC’s behalf – without first obtaining the members’ consent.
 The managers may run daily operations, or they may appoint officers to do that.
+That is how some very large LLCs are run.
+However, even small LLCs can be manager-managed, with only one manager, or perhaps a few managers, running the business.

-The number of managers that an LLC chooses should be listed in the operating agreement as well as the qualifications of those managers.
+The number of managers that an LLC will have can be listed in the operating agreement, as well as the qualifications of those managers.

 Reasons to choose a manager-managed LLC